 Other benefits of React JS in frontend development

-Not only developers can leverage the functionality of this nifty framework.
+Not only React JS developers can leverage the functionality of this nifty framework.
 Everything your team designs in React is stacked into components that are well communicated between each other and can be reused in other parts of the project.

 Moreover, data transfer directly from a component to a layout is easy and time sufficient.
 This facilitates the process for UX/UI designers and Project Managers among other team members.